Hiking in the Great Smoky Mountains National Park: The 900 Miler Club

 Hikers who complete all 150 trails within the Great Smoky Mountains National Park and apply for membership are called "900 Milers" and are entered into the list of The 900 Miler Club.
 They've recorded and completed each trail within the Smokies and turned in their application to the group.
 For a small fee they can purchase a badge, magnet or sticker showing their accomplishment as well.
 The current unofficial total of the club members is 705 as of 9/9/2021.
 The fastest known time (FKT) for completion of the 900 Miler Club is by Jeff Woody with a time of "33d 8h 51m 0s" completed on 8/25/2020.

 Cross-country trails

 Perhaps the most famous trail in the world (certainly in the United States), the Appalachian Trail bisects the national park, for most of its 70 mi length within the park running on the border of Tennessee and North Carolina.
-Another lesser known, more recently constructed footpath, the Mountains-to-Sea Trail, begins (or ends) at the Clingmans Dome Observation Tower, and runs, as the name suggests, from North Carolina's mountainous border with Tennessee, to the Atlantic Ocean at Cape Hatteras, North Carolina.
+Another lesser known, more recently constructed footpath, the Mountains-to-Sea Trail, begins (or ends) at the Kuwohi Observation Tower, and runs, as the name suggests, from North Carolina's mountainous border with Tennessee, to the Atlantic Ocean at Cape Hatteras, North Carolina.